A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Learn to Prune

 \subsection{Meta-Learning based Pruning}

 Some works (\cite{liu2019metapruning,li2020dhp}) adopt meta-learning to prune models.
-For example, MetaPruning \cite{liu2019metapruning} trains a meta network, PruningNet, to predict weights for different pruned networks.
-The PruningNet takes a network encoding vector $(v_1, v_2, ..., v_L)$ as input and outputs the weights $\mathbf{w}$ of the pruned network:
+For example, \citet{liu2019metapruning} train a meta network, PruningNet, to predict weights for different pruned networks.
+The PruningNet takes a network encoding vector $(v_1, v_2, ..., v_L)$ as input and outputs the weights $W$ of the pruned network:

-where $v_i$ is the number of the channels for $i$-th layer.
+where $v_i$ is the number of the channels for the $i$-th layer.
 The weights and the corresponding accuracy of each pruned network are obtained by inputting the network encoding into the fully trained PruningNet.
 Considering the huge search space of network encoding vectors, the pruned network is found by evolutionary search under the constraints.